Alice Beck Kehoe: Personal life

+Awards and recognition

+Alice Beck Kehoe has received many awards and honors, including a Choice Outstanding Academic Book designation in 2001 for her book, Shamans and Religion: An Anthropological Exploration in Critical Thinking.
+In 2022, her memoir, Girl Archaeologist: Sisterhood in a Sexist Profession, was selected as a Choice Outstanding Academic Title.

 In 2016, Kehoe was honored by the Plains Anthropological Association with its Distinguished Service Award.
 The plaque Kehoe received cited her "enduring work in Anthropology and Archaeology of the Great Plains."
-Her memoir of her career as a woman in American archaeology, Girl Archaeologist: Sisterhood in a Sexist Profession, was published in 2022 by University of Nebraska Press.